 This circular also applies to NOVAS 3.1, which was released in March 2011.
 No significant changes occurred in the nutation series or their handling between NOVAS 3.0 and 3.1.

 Download a Free Copy.
 USNO Circular 181 is available free of charge as a PDF document.
 Click on the link below to download the publication.

 - USNO Circular 181 PDF (340K)

 Any text in color in the PDF file is "hot;" clicking on it will take you directly to the indicated URL or figure.

 Order a Printed Booklet.
 A bound, printed version of the circular is available from the U.S. Naval Observatory for $2.
 To order this, or any USNO special publications, use the order form provided: print it out, fill it in, and mail it to the Naval Observatory with your payment.
-Unfortunately, we have no way to fill telephone, fax, or e-mail orders, as only checks or money orders (in U.S. currency, drawn on a U.S. bank) can be accepted for payment, and payment must be received before orders are filled.
+We cannot accept telephone, fax, or e-mail orders.
+Only checks or money orders (in U.S. currency, drawn on a U.S. bank) can be accepted for payment.
+Payment must be received before orders are filled.